+As a teacher, I know that public education is a cornerstone of our society.
 I’ve been an educator for over 20 years, focusing on post-secondary education at St. Paul Technical College, Dunwoody College, and the University of Minnesota-Twin Cities.
-My focus has been on delivering practical education to a variety of technical and engineering industries, and I managed a degree program for over 15 years that was focused on providing continuing education opportunities for construction workers.
+I’ve delivered practical education to a variety of technical and engineering industries, and I managed a degree program at the University of Minnesota for over 15 years that provided continuing education opportunities for construction workers.

-I’ve met with students at the University of Minnesota to hear their concerns: in addition to addressing rising tuition costs, they’re justifiably worried about student loan debt, personal safety, gun violence, access to fresh and affordable groceries, and climate change.
-I hope to continue teaching at the University after being elected to the Senate, where I will continue to hear firsthand from students about their concerns and needs.
+I also support increased investment in our public colleges and universities, and will work hard to make higher education more accessible to all.
+I’ve met with many students at the University of Minnesota to hear their concerns, and in addition to rising tuition costs and student loan debt, they’re justifiably worried about gun violence and access to affordable, healthy groceries.
+I hope to continue teaching at the University after being elected to the Senate, to maintain firsthand knowledge of students’ needs and concerns.